 HIST 355V.
 History of American Science and Religion: Darwinism and the Divine in American Culture.
 1 Unit.

+This course focuses on Stetson's Ethical or Spiritual Inquiry Value.
 Charles Darwin’s theory of species development has been a flashpoint for controversy between religious and scientific outlooks on the world.
 Using Darwinism as the most significant aspect of science to appear regularly in social thought, and political debate, this course will examine a broad range of religious beliefs, scientific theories, and cultural values from the nineteenth century to the present.
 Cross-listed as AMST 355V.
 Junior Seminar.

 HIST 356V.
 History of American Health Care.
 1 Unit.

+This course focuses on Stetson's Health and Wellness Value.
 Health care is at once an intimate part of private life and an issue of education, academic research, ideological values, civic culture, economics, and public policy.
 How have Americans managed the medical dimensions of their lives?
 This course will explore the role of scientific medicine, alternative healing, diverse cultural and ethnic traditions, gender roles, tensions between secular and religious outlooks, intellectual expertise, and marketplace dynamics since the nation’s founding.
 Can be used as an H course.
 Writing enhanced course.

 HIST 357V.
 American Environmental History: Nature and the American Marketplace.
 1 Unit.

+This course focuses on Stetson's Environmental Responsibility Value.
 This course is an examination of how Americans have created wealth from nature, generated environmental problems, and worked to solve them.
 A major theme of the class is the relationship between ideas of nature and the emergence of a market economy.
 Junior Seminar.

 HIST 359H.
 The Birth of Modern America, 1890-1940.
 1 Unit.